espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/bt_spp_initiator/README.md

 See the [Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) for full steps to configure and use ESP-IDF to build projects.

+## Example Description

+After the program starts, the example will initiate a Bluetooth discovery procedure and filter out the peer device by the name in the EIR(Extended Inquiry Response).
+After discovering the SPP service, it will connect to the SPP acceptor and send data.
+The example will calculate the data rate or print the sent data after the SPP connection is established.
 ### Example Output

 When you run this example and the IO capability is `ESP_IO_CAP_IO` or `ESP_IO_CAP_IN` , the commands help table prints the following at the very beginning: